 brew install gnuplot

-or alternately find contributed macOS binaries on the official gnuplot site.
+or alternately find contributed macOS binaries on gnuplot's own website.

 You are all set!
 Please notice that you may have to repeat steps 2 and 4 after a macOS system update.
 Also notice that running a macOS-compiled CPL executable on bare macOS does not need any of the above procedure (except for installing gnuplot if graphics are wanted).
-You only need to install the CPL tools if you want to edit, compile or interpret a CPL program, not to just run it.
+You only need to install gcc and the CPL tools when you want to edit, compile or interpret a CPL program, not to just run it.